How Teachers Can Recognize the Signs of Stress in Students

 While it’s important to recognize the signs of stress, the emphasis should be on reducing and even eliminating it so that it never spirals out of control.
 Kids should be encouraged to use stress-busting techniques and tools such as learning meditation, which can be done throughout the day to calm themselves down.

 Teachers also need to keep parents in the loop and let them know if there are any concerns.
 Speaking to the parents/caregivers can help shed light on what is happening.
 This also allows for everyone to be on the same page when it comes to how the stress will be addressed.

-Knowing what the signs of stress look like in kids will help you to be a teacher that is tuned in and helps your students in every way possible.
+Knowing what the signs of stress look like will help you to be a teacher that is tuned in and helps your students in every way possible.
 Just remember – the sooner you spot the red flags and act upon them, the better the outcome will be.